seamplex/wasora/README.md

   * solution of systems of non-linear algebraic equations
   * non-linear fit of scattered data to [one](https://www.seamplex.com/wasora/realbook/real-020-gsl.html) or [multidimensional](https://www.seamplex.com/wasora/realbook/real-028-mass.html) functions
   * [non-linear multidimensional optimization](https://www.seamplex.com/wasora/realbook/real-020-gsl.html)
-  * management of unstructured grids
+  * computations using multidimensional functions defined over of unstructured grids
   * complex extensions by means of [Plugins]

 The code heavily relies on the numerical routines provided by the [GNU Scientific Library](http://www.gnu.org/software/gsl/), whose installation is mandatory.
 In fact, wasora can be seen as a high-level front-end to GSL's numerical procedures.
 The solution of differential-algebraic systems of equations is performed using the [SUNDIALS IDA Library](http://computation.llnl.gov/casc/sundials/main.html), although this feature usage is optional.